 “Open for me a gate no wider than a needle’s eye, and I will open for you a gate through which camps and fortifications can pass.”
 (Persiqta 25.163b)

 “The gates of heaven will not be opened for them nor shall they enter paradise until the camel passes through the eye of a needle.”
 (Qu’ran, Surah 7.40)

-While these examples are not speaking to the same subject they do illustrate the use of this hyperbole in ancient texts.
-Thus, it is not necessary to try to bend Jesus’ words to mean something other than what they actually were.
+While these examples are not speaking to the same subject, they do illustrate the use of this hyperbole in ancient texts.
+Thus, it is not necessary to try to bend Jesus’ words to mean something other than what they actually meant.
 This is why the disciples replied with this phrase in astonishment:

 When the disciples heard this, they were greatly astonished and asked, “Who then can be saved?”
 (Matthew 19:25 NV)